Changing the face of journalism.

 Upload a one-page PDF of your current resume.
 Include links in your resume to highlight additional work.

 Why do you want to be a journalist?
-Please upload a personal video to let us know about your professional background, your area of interest, and why Berkeley Journalism.
+Please upload a personal video to let us know about your professional background, your areas of interest, and why Berkeley Journalism.
 What do you hope to achieve during this program and beyond?
-The video can be at most 4 minutes long in length.
+The video can be up to 4 minutes long in length.

 Any format in which this video is composed will be acceptable.